cn0047/stash/ed/d/README.md

 DataLake - large volumes of raw and structured data (any kind), for analytics, processing, and data mining tasks, without pre-defined schemas.

+DataPlane - part of software that processes the data requests.